Avinash-Krish/Discord-bot/Notes.md

 '''
 pip install -r requirements.txt
 '''
-wihtin the requirements.txt file, first write the name of the python package and the version to be installed 3)
+within the requirements.txt file, first write the name of the package and the version to be installed

+### 05-Help and Embeds
+- The help command in-built pulls the doc string we have written
+-